 The old-school method of creating flash is to draw it by hand…

 Tattoo artists can then buy, sell, or trade designs with one another.
 Of course, the original artwork belongs to the person who created it, so it is necessary to make sure that it is being used legally with the original artist’s blessing.
-In the Internet age, it is easy for someone to find a design online, print it out, and then take it to their own artist to have it inked.
-This is pretty bad form, however, and many artists understand that that doing so would be the same thing as stealing.
+In the Internet age, it is easy for someone to find a design online, print it out, and then take it to their own artist to have it tattooed.
+This is pretty bad form, however, and many artists understand that doing so would be the same thing as stealing.

 The advent of technology hasn’t just brought problems to the industry, though.
 It’s also created lots of opportunities.
 Graphic design software can be used to create original designs.
-The ability to scan in even those that are hand drawn means that there is an opportunity to try out different colors and sizes without having to redraw the work again and again.
+The ability to scan in designs that are hand drawn means that there is an opportunity to try out different colors and sizes without having to redraw the work again and again.

 Buying and Selling Flash